Course Sequence for The Physician Assistant Program

 This course builds on knowledge gained in clinical science courses by providing the student with the skills necessary to educate patients about their disease processes, help patients become a partner in their own healthcare and guide patients toward health-promoting behavior.

-MPA 5162: Introduction to Clinical Medicine I (5 Credits)
+MPAS 639: Introduction to Clinical Medicine 1 (5 Credits)

 This course is designed to lay the foundation for patient care through a comprehensive understanding of illness.
 This 3-course series in the medical sciences and related technologies addresses care of the adult, adolescent and pediatric patient beginning with common acute self-limited illnesses and progressing to more complex, well-defined chronic disorders.